-In our direct interpreters, the only way we could define letcc was to rely on letcc the construct in Scheme, which explains nothing.
+In our direct interpreters, the only way we could define letcc was to use the letcc construct in Scheme, which explains nothing.
 The relevant clause in Eval would be given the expression syntax

-'''

 ((letcc?
 M)

 (letcc k (Eval (body-of M)

 (extend env (var-of M) k))))

-'''